sukanth2705/RAM-based-cache-for-dbs/README.md

 Implemented a cache using RAM for faster DBMS operations

-Building the Librbary:
+Building the Librbary:\n
-  cd build
+  cd build\n
-  make
+  make\n

-Building the test executable:
+Building the test executable:\n
-  Come to the root directory
+  Come to the root directory\n
-  make
+  make\n

-Running the test:
+Running the test:\n
   make run